eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 ## Detailed design

 The Design is built on CDI programming model.
-An instance of Execution, RetryPolicy, FallBack and BulkHeader can be injected to the clients and then they can be configured as follows.
+An instance of `Execution`, `RetryPolicy`, `CircuitBreaker` and `BulkHeader` can be injected to the clients and then they can be configured as follows.

 ### RetryPolicy: A policy define the retry criteria